What Is a Speedball? What Are the Dangers of a Speedball?

-One of the biggest risks of using speedballs, according to the National Institute on Drug Abuse, is based on the fact that cocaine wears off faster than heroin.
-Because the chief reason for using the two together is to minimize the effects of each, people who use speedballs believe they can use more of each drug than would necessarily be possible when they use just one or the other.
+One of the biggest risks of using speedballs, according to the National Institute on Drug Abuse, is related to the fact that the effects of cocaine wear off faster than heroin.
+Because the chief reason for using the two together is to minimize the negative effects of each, people who use speedballs believe they can use more of each drug than would necessarily be possible when they use just one or the other.

 Getting Help for Speedball Abuse or Addiction

 According to an article from the National Institute on Drug Abuse, a challenge in the treatment of speedball abuse is that treatments for heroin addiction are only moderately effective in helping those who use speedballs.
 There is no FDA-approved medicine to treat cocaine addiction, and the medications targeted specifically for opioid addiction won’t address the addiction to cocaine.